-Jersey Festival Choir Constitution
+Jersey Festival Choir Constitution1

 The name of the Society shall be Jersey Festival Choir, hereinafter referred to as the Choir.

 The objects of the choir shall be to improve and develop the art of choral music by the presentation of public performances; and for the general purposes of such charitable bodies or for such other purposes as shall be exclusively charitable as the Committee may from time to time decide.

 Membership of the choir shall be open to any person interested in furthering the objects of the choir and who has paid the annual subscription at the appropriate rates as shall be determined by the Committee, all subscriptions being paid at the beginning of each Choir year.

 Every member shall have one vote at all general meetings